marcusfurletti/currency-task-app/README.md

 I had some problems setting up the test environment.
 When the Babel file that supports the test was present, it wouldn't allow it to deploy on Vercel.

-For that, you'll need to create a file named ".babelrc" in the root directory and add following content:
+For that, you'll need to create a file named ".babelrc" in the root directory and add the following content:

 ```json
 {